 So, the success of Solidworks alone locked the industrial/mechanical engineering world, at least in America, into this overly complex Pro/e paradigm-based 3D MCAD system.
 This followed by the development of the failed PLM system and the ugly step child MBE, which tried to make this dated system more data management friendly.

 Specific MCAD system Experience Now Required

 None of these systems are compatible causing a huge problem with the lack of interoperability.
-Each one had its own unique interface which took a long learning curve, and access to the different MCAD systems was not easily available.
+Each one had its own unique interface which takes a long learning curve, and access to the different MCAD systems was not easily available.

 Many companies were abused in the beginning, finding themselves MCAD training centers and started demanding experience on the company MCAD system.
 This made experience in a MCAD system more important than personal engineering experience.
 Many engineers were soon jumping disciplines.
 Many industries, like the airplane manufacturers chose Catia 5 for no other reason than Boeing was using it.

 Both CADKEY and IronCAD put on strict licensing and Solidworks was being passed around like hotcakes.
 It was very difficult to compete with "Free".
 Many users had a copy of Solidworks at home.
 Everyone I knew had a seat of Solidworks 2006.
 Things would have been much different if it wasn’t for that one fact.

 Now what did both AutoCAD and Solidworks have in common.

 NO COPY PROTECTION!

 That is the one of the basic reasons why engineering is in chaos today!